AM 7 Jun 2026

 Extra details

-Clockwise route this year.
+Clockwise route.
 Full kit and good navigational skills required.
-You will need to demonstrate sufficient fell running and navigational competency as a condition of entry.
-Some details tbc.
+You will need sufficient fell running and navigational competency as a condition of entry.

-The race includes 4 checkpoints which must be visited in the correct order, namely:
+The race includes 4 checkpoints which must be visited in the correct order:

-There will probably be a cut off at Fan Nedd.
+Cut off: There will be a cut off at checkpoint 3 Fan Nedd at 120 minutes.
 Competitors will be compulsorily retired from the race if they do not make this time.
+You must retire if the marshal asks you to.
 So, please be sure you can achieve this (and then of course finish the remainder of the race safely).
-We should be able to accommodate an early start (tbc) for those who are slower than average (but have appropriate fellrunning experience).

 Location